 Charity’s Political Activities & the Income Tax Act

 The new Income Tax Act rules governing charities’ political activities came into force on December 13th, 2018.
 These new rules allow for charities to commit an unlimited amount of their resources towards non-partisan political activities, so long as these activities both relate to the charity’s stated charitable purpose, and provide a benefit to the public when considered together with the stated charitable purpose.
-This change comes in the wake of the SCC’s decision in Canada Against Poverty that the arbitrary 10% cap on these activities was unconstitutional.
+This change comes in the wake of the Ontario Superior Court of Justice’s decision in Canada Without Poverty v AG Canada, 2018 ONSC 4147 that the arbitrary 10% cap on charity’s political activities was unconstitutional.
 The lifting of the cap has inspired a surge of interest from the charitable sector in engaging in public policy dialogue and development activities (see our saga of political activities articles for more detail on the new political activities rules).